triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 As the intent is to compile all of the kernels to be offloaded for the device, and the rest for the host.

-From a SYCL perspective the AIE PS is the host device that will offload to the other elements of the AIE architecture.
-The device in this case is the AIE AI Engine cores.
+From a SYCL perspective the ACAP PS is the host device that will offload to the other elements of the ACAP AIE architecture.
+The device in this case is the ACAP AIE AI Engine cores.

 Create a script called `make.sh` containing